Intimacy

 Fulfilling Different Needs

-Sex with a partner provides intimacy, connection, and shared experience.
+Sex with your partner provides intimacy, connection, and shared experience.
 Masturbation, on the other hand, provides time alone, self-exploration, and stress relief.
 These two are not in competition but complement each other.
 Just as reading and watching movies are both ways to "enjoy a story" yet offer different experiences, solo sex and partnered sex fulfill different needs.

 A Way to Know Your Own Body